jorgebucaran/superfine/README.md

 ## JSX

 [JSX](https://facebook.github.io/jsx/) is an optional language syntax extension that lets you write HTML tags interspersed with JavaScript.
-To use JSX install the JSX [transform plugin](https://babeljs.io/docs/plugins/transform-react-jsx) and add the pragma option to your `.babelrc` file.
+To use JSX install the JSX [transform plugin](https://babeljs.io/docs/plugins/transform-react-jsx) and add the pragma option to your `.babelrc` file (don't have one? create it in the root of your project).

 ```json
 {